|Semester 2, 2020 On-campus Toowoomba|

 - identify and assess the relationship between health attitudes and health behaviours, risk-taking and potential injury; recovery from surgical procedures and invasive diagnostic procedures; and how to effectively work within intra-professional teams to enhance patient outcomes.

-- demonstrate an understanding of the links between stress, coping and support systems;
+- apply advanced knowledge of the interaction between stress, coping and support systems;

-- understand and implement strategies for facilitating positive affect, attitudes, beliefs and behaviour related to pain management.
+- implement advanced intervention strategies for facilitating positive affect, attitudes, beliefs and behaviour related to pain management.

 |1.||Concepts of health, personal wellness and self care in response to acute and chronic illness.||25.00|